• Skip to primary navigation

 Lime juice - Highly recommended but can be left out if you do not have it.
 It is not being used as a marinade so it is mainly for some extra flavor.
 When using lime juice, it helps the other flavors to soak into the meat during cooking.
 You will not have a strong lime flavor.

-BBQ sauce - Use your favorite here!
-We really like Sweet Baby Ray's, but we all have our favorites!
+BBQ sauce – Use your favorite here!
 Typically we use a honey BBQ sauce here, but you can use a different flavor.
+Spicy sauce is always good too if you like a little spice.

 The dry rub